 The Content editing tool is capable of editing images that are a part of the PDF.
 Images can be moved, deleted, or redacted using the content editing tool.
+The content editing tool can also change the compression, color space, and DPI of individual images within the document.
 Images from within the PDF can also be saved directly to your computer by using Save As which will allow you to choose a location to save the image to.